 The World’s Most Famous Beach

-Known for its white-sand shoreline, Daytona Beach spans a breathtaking 23 miles.
+Known for its golden-sand shoreline, Daytona Beach spans a breathtaking 23 miles.
 Frolic in the interactive water fountain at Sunsplash Park, one of 18 beachfront parks in the greater Daytona Beach area.
 Kids can romp in the large, covered playground at the park, with ample picnic areas, a sand volleyball court and restrooms.

 Take a swim, build a sandcastle, hunt seashells or relax under a beach umbrella.
 For the more adventurous, several local surf shops offer classes that will have you hangin’ ten.